 sudo a2ensite jellyfin.conf

-By creating a symbolic link from the sites-available directory to the sites-enabled directory, the previous command enabled the virtual host to be served by Apache.
-Once the virtual host is enabled, it is necessary to restart Apache to apply the changes.
-This can be done by running the following command:
+Creating a symbolic link from the sites-available directory to the sites-enabled directory enables Apache to serve the virtual host through the previous command.
+Once you’ve enabled the virtual host, restart Apache to apply the changes.

 sudo systemctl restart apache2